Home Equity Conversion Mortgage (HECM)

 Term Payments – Retirees supplementing their monthly income often choose term payments.
 This provides equal monthly payments for a fixed period of their choosing.
 Shorter terms will receive larger monthly payments than longer terms.

-Tenure – Homeowners choosing the tenure option will receive equal monthly payments as long as one borrower on the loan still lives in the property as their primary residence.
+Tenure – Homeowners choosing the tenure option will receive equal monthly payments.
+There is one condition: one borrower on the loan must still live in the property as their primary residence.

 Modified Tenure – Similar to modified term, modified tenure is a blend of tenure and a line of credit.
 Homeowners choosing this option can expect smaller scheduled monthly payments, along with an available line of credit.